ploomber/sql/docs/packaging-your-sql-project/intro-to-etl-pipelines-with-python-and-sql.md

 Why are we naming the DuckDB file `car_data.duckdb`?
 We thought it would be appropriate given our data and because we think it follows the de facto standard of database naming conventions.
 [This article](https://dev.to/ovid/database-naming-standards-2061) is a great resource to learn more about this good to follow practice.

 Focusing back to our script, we finalize this process with loading our data into `car_data.duckb` by using `duckdb`, a DuckDB `python` API.
-Lines 472 - 487 ensures that `car_data.duckb` creates the appropriate tables in our newly created data base.
+The remaining lines of our main program ensures that `car_data.duckb` creates the appropriate tables in our newly created data base.
 For more information on DuckDB's python API, please visit the official documentation [found here](https://duckdb.org/docs/api/python/overview).

 ```python
 con = duckdb.connect(duckdb_file_path)